Willochs316/landing-page_react-vite-typescript/README.md

 # React + TypeScript + Vite

+This project involves translating UI/UX designs and wireframes into functional application code and building visual components.
+I optimize the website for speed and scalability using React.js, Vite, and TypeScript.

+## Project Overview

+The goal of this project is to create a high-performance, scalable website for Zwilt by implementing new user-facing features and UI components based on provided designs.
+This involves the following key tasks:

+- Translating UI/UX designs into functional code
+- Building reusable and responsive UI components
+- Optimizing the website for speed and scalability

+## Technologies Used

+- React.js: A JavaScript library for building user interfaces.
+- Vite: A next-generation front-end tool for faster builds.
+- TypeScript: A typed superset of JavaScript that compiles to plain JavaScript.

 ## Getting Started

 These instructions will help you set up the project on your local machine for development and testing purposes.